ZenKerr/localize_it/README.md

-# localize_it – Simple and fast library for localization
+# localize_it – Simple and fast localization library

 A tiny, zero-allocation localization system for Rust designed with `#![no_std]` support.